 Member would set up Overdraft Protection by designating which accounts to draw from.

-- Members who use an additional checking account as the overdraft account should be aware that Reg D does not apply and the account can be withdrawn from continuously.
+- Members who use an additional checking account as the overdraft account should be aware that the account can be withdrawn from continuously.
 This could create a potential problem such as excessive transfer fees.

 What if I want to Update my Sun East’s Overdraft Protection Account Designation?